Finding a rent-to-own home is possible — but it’s rarely easy, and it’s not always the smartest path to homeownership.

 What is a rent-to-own home?

-• Lease-option agreements: You can buy the home at the end of the lease, but you're not required to.
+- Lease-option agreement: You have the option to buy the home at the end of the lease, but you’re not required to.
+If you walk away, you usually lose any upfront option fee or rent credits.

-• Lease-purchase agreements: You're required to buy the home when the lease ends.
+- Lease-purchase agreement: You’re contractually required to buy the home when the lease ends.
+If you can’t qualify for a mortgage, you could face legal and financial penalties.

 How to find legitimate rent-to-own homes near me